Jayden-boop/WRO-2025/README.md

 ### Step 3: Sensor Integration

 1. **Mount LD19 D500 LIDAR**
-   - Position LIDAR on the custom holder piece
+   - Position the LIDAR on the custom holder piece
    - Attach the holder piece to the platform using double-sided tape
    - Ensure LIDAR is parallel to the ground plane
    - Verify rotation clearance and mounting stability